NikhilKhare973/Password-Manager/README.md

 ## Expanding the ESLint configuration

 If you are developing a production application, we recommend using TypeScript with type-aware lint rules enabled.
 Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for information on how to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.
-# Password-Manager

-This is a simple password manager web application that allows users to securely store and manage their passwords for various accounts. ( This project is only for educational purposes, you can try this, Don't save your real passwords here)

 ## Features